A Complete Guide to ESG Program Management

 - Evaluate your long-term strategy

-As with any strategy, the first thing to do is define clear, measurable outcomes that define what success means to you.
+As with any strategy, the first thing to do is identify clear, measurable outcomes that define what success means to you.

 In most businesses, invoices can be received in paper or electronic format by anyone, anywhere in the organization, including a branch office, centralized mailroom, finance department, or a purchaser.

-This step is meant to establish a clear definition of what sustainability means for your organization.
+This step is meant to establish a clear definition of what sustainability and ESG mean for your organization.
 You need to determine the level of interest in these efforts across the organization.

 Understanding the current mindset will define the level of appetite at the start of this initiative, guide your strategy to encouraging engagement across your organization, and give you an idea of the end results you’ll be able to achieve.